115 Prospect Street, Rosenkranz Hall, Room 420

-John S. Saden Professor of Political Science and director of the Yale Program on Democracy.
-Her research has been supported by the National Science Foundation, the Guggenheim Memorial Foundation, the MacArthur Foundation, the American Philosophical Society, and the Russell Sage Foundation.
-She is a Fellow of the American Academy of Arts and Sciences.
+Her research has been supported by the National Science Foundation, the Guggenheim Memorial Foundation, the MacArthur Foundation, Fulbright, the American Philosophical Society, and the Russell Sage Foundation.
+She is a member of the American Academy of Arts and Sciences.

-She teaches courses on comparative politics, comparative political behavior, political parties and democracy, and Latin American politics and development.
+She teaches courses on political development, political parties and democracy, comparative political behavior, and distributive politics.